techsoft3d/HC-ImageServer/README.md

 #### **Returns**
 NONE

 ## HOOPS Communicator Version
 This version of the HC Image Service is using **HOOPS Communicator 2022 SP1 U2**.
 It will likely not work with scs files generated with newer versions of HOOPS Communicator unless you provide a custom viewer directory (see above).

+## Disclaimer
+**This library is not an officially supported part of HOOPS Communicator and provided as-is.**